Interpretable Few-shot Learning with Online Attribute Selection: Related Work

 \textit{Relation to Concept Bottleneck Models:} Recently, semantic attributes have been used to learn models that bring the possibility of human interaction and achieve interpretability.
 Concept Bottleneck Models (CBMs) \cite{koh2020concept} are the main approaches in this direction that aligns an intermediate layer of a neural network with attributes which subsequently are used to predict the output.
 The proposed method follows the idea of concept bottleneck models with a focus on extending them to few-shot classification setting since base structure is not compatible with FSL.
-Moreover, we argue that an interpretation based on all the available attributes may not be advantageous particularly if the number of attributes are high.
+The conventional CBMs consider classifier weights on top of the attribute layer to map the attributes to each class by learning proper weights for them.
+However, this approach is not directly applicable to FSL since the base and novel classes are disjoint and the classifier weights learned on base classes will not be useful for novel classes.
+A trivial solution for this problem is to learn classifier weights specifically for each episode on novel classes.
+However, the limited number of samples for each class leads to overfitting and insufficient performance.
+Moreover, we argue that an interpretation based on all the available attributes in CBMs may not be advantageous particularly if the number of attributes are high.
 Also, not all of the attributes are relevant to the task at each episode.
-Therefore, we propose an attribute selection mechanism to filter out irrelevant attributes in each episode.
+Hence, we propose an attribute selection mechanism to filter out irrelevant attributes in each episode and perform few-shot classification in a non-parametric setting.

 \textit{Relation to Zero-shot Learning:} Zero-Shot Learning (ZSL) utilizes semantic information to compensate unavailability of training instances for unseen classes and serve a bridge to transfer the knowledge from seen classes to unseen ones \cite{ZAREI2021801}.
 Similar to zero-shot learning, we also leverage human-friendly attributes.
-However, in ZSL attributes are used to account for the lack of training samples in novel classes, rather than interpretibility.
+However, in ZSL attributes are mainly used to account for the lack of training samples in novel classes, rather than interpretibility.
 Moreover, zero-shot learning uses the attributes for both its training and testing classes to achieve knowledge transferability, but we use attributes just for training classes known as base classes in few-shot learning problem.